Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 The Raun 1998 study established ipamorelin as the first selective GH secretagogue.
 At doses up to 200 times the effective threshold, cortisol, ACTH, prolactin, FSH, LH, and TSH remained unchanged (Raun et al., Endocrinology, 1998).
 No other GH-releasing compound has matched this selectivity profile.

 The half-life is approximately 2 hours, with a GH peak at about 40 minutes post-injection and dose-proportional pharmacokinetics (Johansen et al., Eur J Clin Pharmacol, 1999).
 Standard dosing is 100-300 mcg subcutaneously, most commonly paired with CJC-1295 for GHRH-GHRP synergy.
+For the comparison with MK-677 (the oral ghrelin mimetic), see our MK-677 vs ipamorelin guide.

 Mechanism of Action: GHRH Receptor vs Ghrelin Receptor

 The most important distinction in this three-way comparison is the receptor pathway.
 Tesamorelin and sermorelin share one pathway.
-Ipamorelin uses a different one.
+Ipamorelin uses a completely different one.

-Tesamorelin sermorelin ipamorelin mechanism of action diagram
+Tesamorelin sermorelin ipamorelin mechanism of action: GHRH receptor vs ghrelin receptor pathways

 Stacking PairCompatible?Rationale